"A ringingly good voice" - The Evening Standard

 Operatic highlights include Damon in Handel's Acis and Galatea (English National Opera), Mr Denham in Jeffrey Ching's The True Story of King Kong (Theater Magdeburg), Arsete in Cesti's La Dori and Lelio in Cesti's le nozze in sogno (Innsbruck Festival of Early Music), Oduardo in Handel's Ariodante (with the English Concert for their European tour), Albert Herring in Britten's Albert Herring (Buxton International Festival), le Prince Charmant in Isouard's Cendrillon (Bampton Classical Opera), Tamino in Mozart's Die Zauberflöte (LFO Young Artists’ Tour), and Peter Quint in Britten's The Turn of the Screw (Young Artist Opera Holland Park).
 With Royal Academy Opera he played Tom Rakewell in Stravinsky's The Rake’s Progress, the Male Chorus in Britten's The Rape of Lucretia, le Prince Charmant in Massenet's Cendrillon, and le petit vieillard in Ravel's L’enfant et les sortileges (with the BBC Symphony Orchestra).

-Recent engagements include concerts in the Netherlands and Scandinavia, as well as UK performances at, St John’s Smith Square, Birmingham Symphony Hall, King’s Place, and the Presteigne Festival in North Wales.
+Recent engagements include concerts in the Netherlands and Scandinavia, as well as UK performances at, St John’s Smith Square, Bristol St George's, Birmingham Symphony Hall, King’s Place, and the Presteigne Festival in North Wales.

 Three video excerpts from a recital given for the Presteigne Festival.
 With Oliver Wass, Harp.